You can study abroad in locations all over the world!

 Exchange programs allow students to study abroad at one of Longwood's internationally respected partner universities for the same per credit hour tuition rate as studying on Longwood's campus (room and board and other fees may apply).
 There are short-term and long-term options to meet a variety of student needs.

-Longwood has affiliated with several well-known third party providers.
+Longwood has affiliated with several well-known study abroad providers.
 These affiliated providers offer a wide variety of programs and may provide our students with special discounts and scholarships.
-Longwood students are not limited to these affiliated providers, however.
-Students may study abroad at any approved, credit-bearing program (the Office of International Affairs and registrar's office will work together to ensure these programs meet our standards).

 Students may also choose to complete internships abroad.
 You will have to work closely with your academic advisor and the Study Abroad Office to ensure your internship will count toward your academic program.